EnglishEnglish

 • good bonding,

-That alone reduced weird behavior after utility disturbances.
+That alone reduced the odd behavior after utility disturbances.

-My mistake was using a measurement accessory in a location that really belonged to a higher transient environment than I first assumed.
-That was a wake-up call.
+The mistake made in this project was exactly that — using a measurement accessory in a location that belonged to a higher transient environment than first assumed.

-What Creepage Distance in an Insulator Means (And How It Bit Me in a Dusty Workshop)
+What Creepage Distance Means in a Dusty Panel

-I used to focus mostly on clearance (air gap).
+It is easy to focus mostly on clearance (the air gap).
 But creepage distance is different.

 • fine dust,